 - Upon graduation, the Registrar's Office will submit a letter of completion to the Pediatric Nurse Certification Board (PNCB).

 Order an official transcript using your IONLINE account to be sent to PNCB.
-Transcript will be sent by the Registrar's Office under separate cover.
+Transcript will be processed through our Parchment transcript ordering system.

 Physical Therapy Department

 - Obtain application forms from Foreign Credentialing Commission on Physical Therapy (FCCPT) or VisaScreen (CGNFS).

 - Download Course Syllabi from either your D2L account or from IWARE (contact IT department for access to IWARE), or contact the PT program directly if you cannot access these systems.
 Once you have downloaded all appropriate syllabi, forward to the Registrar's Office along with your FCCPT or CGNFS forms.
 Be sure to include file indicator number with FCCPT forms or order number with CGNFS forms.
 NOTE: The Registrar's Office does not hold course syllabi and it is your responsibility to obtain these documents before submitting your forms.

 - Send completed forms and all supporting documents to Registrar's Office for completion.